MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/warehousing/customer-is-on-hold.md

 ms.dyn365.ops.version: 10.0.21
 ---

-# You can't confirm a shipment because customer is on hold
+# You can't confirm a shipment because the customer is on hold

 Error code: WAX:CustomerOnHoldShipmentCannotBeConfirmed